roberthenley/flutter_development_roadmap/index.md

   Learning how layouts actually work is critical, and the [Understanding Constraints](https://flutter.dev/docs/development/ui/layout/constraints) documentation covers it best.

-  Most user interfaces also need lists, which are driven by Dart Streams.
+  Most user interfaces also need lists, which are driven by [Dart Streams](https://api.dart.dev/stable/2.10.5/dart-async/Stream-class.html), [StreamBuilder](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html), and [ListView](https://api.flutter.dev/flutter/widgets/ListView-class.html).
 Most books and courses cover this.

   More professional apps should also adapt to the display they run onto and probably should adapt to the platform as well.
 But you won't find much about this in introductory courses or books.
 At least learn about [MediaQueryData](https://api.flutter.dev/flutter/widgets/MediaQueryData-class.html).